 Smith Library provides both individual and group study spaces for more than 250 users throughout the building.
-Study rooms may be used by faculty and students on a first-come, first-served basis.
-Recent enhancements to these spaces include whiteboards, softer lighting, and a wireless display screen.
+Four group study rooms may be reserved.
+All others may be used by faculty and students on a first-come, first-served basis.
+Recent enhancements to these spaces include whiteboards, softer lighting, and wireless display screens.

 Printers and scanners are available on the main floor of Smith Library.

 The Armstrong conference room on the main floor may be reserved for use by committees and campus organizations.
 Reservations are handled through the university’s EMS system.

 - Circulating book collection – call numbers J to Z

 - Study rooms, study carrels, and open study space

 - Service desk: Circulation and Reference

 - Scanners and printers